aplauz-payments/request-signing/merchant-api-java/README.md

 # Java Example

-This example presents usage of retailer-api using Java programming language.
+This example presents usage of merchant-api using Java programming language.

 ## Production Use